Smartindia Classroom

 Question-10

-Which of the following region had an increase in its global share of proved natural gas reserves, during 1998-2008?
+Which region had the largest global share of proved coal reserves, in 2008?

 (A)